-The eighteenth annual One Book – One Lincoln community reading program began on May 27, 2019, with the announcement of the Top Three Finalists and and the start of public voting through July 31st for your favorite title.
+The eighteenth annual One Book – One Lincoln community reading program began on May 27, 2019, with the announcement of the Top Three Finalists and public voting too place through July 31st for your favorite title.
 The special program events of One Book — One Lincoln — 2019 will take place in September and October.

 One Book – One Lincoln is a community reading program sponsored by Lincoln City Libraries.
 The program encourages all adults in Lincoln and Lancaster County to read and discuss the same book at the same time.
 The goal of the program is to encourage reading and dialogue by creating a community wide reading reading and discussion experience.